Feedback for Learning

 Information for Parents

-Over the last 3 years we have been actively engaged as a College in developing the ways we give feedback to our students.
-The educational research is clear – the feedback given to students is the most powerful tool we have to improve learning.
+Over recent years we have been actively engaged as a College in developing the ways we give feedback to our students.
+Our approach is based on evidence informed best practice and educational research.
+This research is clear – the feedback given to students is the most powerful tool we have to improve learning.

 So, what is feedback?